Some of the numbers presented in this website may not be the most recent available

 In 1918 the country joined Yugoslavia in a federation of Serbs, Croats and Slovenes.
 During World War 2 it was ruled by Nazis in Croatia and Bosniaks were persecuted by Serb nationalists.
 The country was re-established as one of 6 republics of Yugoslavia in 1945.

 Declaring independence in 1992, the Bosnian War broke out as Serbs (Republika Srpska in East Herzegovina) vied for power with Croats and Bosniaks (the Federation).
 In 1995 signing of the Dayton Agreement with Croatia and Serbia finally brought fighting to an end.
-The country’s economy is now growing rapidly.
+The country’s economy has grown rapidly since then.

 Capital